 Baby Proofing Your Home – What You Need to Know

-Call them nosy, busybodies or naughty, the fact remains; growing babies are naturally inquisitive.
+Call them nosy, busybodies or naughty, the fact remains: growing babies are naturally inquisitive.
 Even when surrounded with multiple toys, babies are always on the hunt for something better to play with.
 Finding out what exactly is hidden inside those cupboards is part of the adventure.
 You can never stop a baby from exploring.
 And quite frankly you shouldn’t.
 It’s part of the growing process.
-Just make sure the environment is safe and baby-friendly.
-In this section I reveal all; why baby proofing drawers or cabinets is necessary and how you go about it.
+Just make sure the environment is safe and baby-friendly: your plants, dog bowl, or your wine rack.
+In this section, I reveal all: why baby proofing drawers or cabinets is necessary and how you go about it.

 Why Baby Proof Drawers